KettelBear/Starfinder-KettlesHouseRules/README.md

 The purpose of this document is to take note of my unique rules that are above the set of rules given by the Core Rulebook (aka CR).
 As I read through the CR, I am noting things I would like to do differently here.
 It forces me to pay close attention to the set of rules set by Paizo in the CR, and become very familiar with the layout of the CR.
 This allows me to quickly reference a rule while a game is in session.
 I strongly urge you, reader, to do the same, and create your own rule set while reading along with the CR.
 However, if you are a Starfinder veteran, please feel free to use these rules at your will.

-And of course, Any feedback is greatly appreciated.
+And of course, any feedback is greatly appreciated.

 #### How To Use These Rules: